agnsn25/ContentForge/replit.md

 - **Content Input:** Supports file uploads (audio, video, text), YouTube links (with transcript extraction), and Spotify links (for metadata).
 - **Content Transformation:**
     - Uses xAI Grok (grok-2-1212 model) with 131K token context for AI processing.
     - **Multi-Step Content Strategy Generator:** A 5-step wizard guides users through creating a complete content marketing strategy, including analysis, format selection, title generation, content creation, and a publishing calendar.
+Users can optionally apply their writing style to all generated content.
     - **Writing Style Matching:** Users can upload up to two writing samples (max 800 words each) for the AI to analyze and mimic their tone, sentence structure, and vocabulary.
 This feature is optional and toggleable.
     - **Format-Specific Output Structures:** Each output format (Newsletter, Social Tutorial, Blog Post, X Thread) has a unique, detailed structure with specific word/character limits and content components.
 - **Content History:** All transformations are saved to the database and linked to user accounts, accessible via a dedicated history page.